DOSAYGO-STUDIO/HackerBook/README.md

 ## FAQ
 **Is this really offline?**
 Yes.
 Once the shards you need are cached, browsing is offline.
-You can also download the whole site and run it locally. ✨
+You can also download the whole site and run it locally.

+**How do I update the archive?**
+Run `download_hn.sh`, then `./toool/s/predeploy-checks.sh` to rebuild shards and indexes.

 **Why shards instead of HTTP Range requests?**
 Shards are friendlier to static hosting and cache behavior, and make it easier to reason about data integrity.

 **How big is it?**
 The full archive is ~9GB gzipped (~22GB uncompressed), split across ~1.6k shards.

+**Can I host this anywhere?**
+Yes.
+Any static host works (Cloudflare Pages, S3, GitHub Pages, nginx, etc.).

 ## Notes
 - Works best on modern browsers (Chrome, Firefox, Safari) with `DecompressionStream`; falls back to pako gzip when needed.